gittygupta/slam/README.md

 To exit the program press 'q' on the 'frames' window.

 To install [Pangolin](https://github.com/uoip/pangolin) and [g2o](https://github.com/uoip/g2opy) follow the tutorial on their github repository.
 Make sure you have the dependencies that are listed, installed on your machine.

+Will keep updating.
+Check commits for history.

+Might encounter Cholesky errors in certain iterations but it fixes itself.
+Currently usably fast.

+### TODO:
+1. Add kinemtic model, becomes shitty later on.
+Fine initially though.
+2. Add g2o optimization only to latest pose and not all the previous ones, which probably makes it slower and worse in the future.
+3. Add optimizer for Focal length (different for different camera lens)